-- The City contribution towards Kaiser Core and Buy-up plans will be the Kaiser Core plan premium + Vision premium + Dental premium - The City contribution towards Anthem Core and Buy-up plans will be the Anthem Core plan premium + Vision premium + Dental premium - There will be no increase to the waiver contribution beyond the noted \$450 per month effective July 1, 2021.
+- The City contribution towards Kaiser Core and Buy-up plans will be the Kaiser Core plan premium + Vision premium + Dental premium - The City contribution towards Anthem Core and Buy-up plans will be the Anthem Core plan premium + Vision premium + Dental premium - There will be no change to the waiver amount...

-Following expiration of this agreement, the City's defined contribution for health insurance will be set at the January 2025 core rates.
+Following expiration of this agreement, the City's defined contribution for health insurance will be set at the January 2027 core rates.
 There will be no automatic increases in the City's contributions unless specifically agreed to by the parties.